The iOS 12.1 release date is today, and that's going to bring you new features like Group FaceTime, more than 70 new emoji, and eSIM support.

-Here's everything you need to know about iOS 12, whether you're upgrading an older iPhone (that will be faster), or getting it out of the box with iPhone XS Max.
+Here's everything you need to know about iOS 12.1 and iOS 12, whether you're upgrading an older iPhone (which will be faster), or getting it out of the box with the new iPhone XS, iPhone XS Max or iPhone XR.

 What's the difference between the latest phones showcasing iOS?
 Watch our handy explainer to find out: